amanocha/promotion_candidate_cache/README.md

     - results_output_i.txt (results output)
     - results.txt (average results output)

-`x` represents the huge page setting (e.g. 0 for baseline and THP, 1 for HawkEye and PCC) and `i` is the iteration number (each experiment is run 3 times).
+`x` represents the huge page setting (e.g. 0 for baseline and THP, 21 for HawkEye and PCC) and `i` is the iteration number (each experiment is run 3 times, or 5 for fragmented memory evaluations).

 The runtimes for a given execution will be at the bottom of `app_output_x_i.txt` and appear as follows: